4 Surprising Reasons to Lean into Discomfort

 Instead of dodging your feelings, you need to move toward them and eventually work through the discomfort until it’s no longer uncomfortable.

+Wondering what that looks like?
 Let's say you're struggling with a challenge at work - maybe it's a project you've been putting off.
+Don’t walk away when you start to feel discomfort.

 Leaning into your discomfort gets easier as you practise strategies and work through challenges.
 Eventually, you won't even think of avoiding negative feelings or emotions.
-It can become second nature to do something difficult because deep down, you know there's something better waiting on the other side.
+It can become second nature to do something difficult because, deep down, you know there's something better waiting on the other side.

 These four reasons are part of an important lesson: It's empowering to achieve goals we feel are too complex.
 After all, being stretched and challenged only brings out the best in us.

-This article was originally published on November 18, 2017, and has been updated (June 2021).
+This article was originally published on November 18, 2017, and has been updated (July 2023).

 More Motivational Reads Here »